 - rtems interrupt disable() (page 128),

-- rtems interrupt enable() (page 129), and
+- rtems interrupt enable() (page 130), and

-- rtems interrupt flash() (page 130).
+- rtems interrupt flash() (page 131).

-- rtems interrupt local disable() (page 131), and - rtems interrupt local enable() (page 133).
+- rtems_interrupt_local_disable() (page 132), and - rtems interrupt local enable() (page 134).

 Since disabling of interrupts is insufficient to ensure system-wide mutual exclusion on SMP a new low-level synchronization primitive was added - interrupt locks.
 The interrupt locks are a simple API layer on top of the SMP locks used for low-level synchronization in the operating system core.
 Currently, they are implemented as a ticket lock.
 In uniprocessor configurations, they degenerate to simple interrupt disable/enable sequences by means of the C pre-processor.
 It is disallowed to acquire a single interrupt lock in a nested way.
 This will result in an infinite loop with interrupts disabled.
 While converting legacy code to interrupt locks, care must be taken to avoid this situation to happen.